Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently

 The performance of EPT depends on the performance of the chosen marginal likelihood estimator.
-At the time of writing, Turing provides implementations (only with the prior as the proposal) of Sequential Monte Carlo \citep{del2006sequential} and Importance Sampling (IS) as inference algorithms that provide marginal likelihood estimates.
-We implemented a new Turing inference engine that uses Annealed Importance Sampling (AnIS) \citep{neal1998Annealed} (see Appendix~\ref{apd:anis}).
-We chose AnIS because it has proved to be effective at estimating the normalization constant even for high-dimensional models \citep{wallach2009evaluation,salakhutdinov2010efficient,Wu2017on}.
+At the time of writing, Turing provides implementations of Sequential Monte Carlo \citep{del2006sequential} and Importance Sampling (IS) as inference algorithms that provide marginal likelihood estimates, but only allows using the prior as the proposal which can never be target-aware.
+To address this issue, we implemented a new Turing inference engine that uses Annealed Importance Sampling (AnIS) \citep{neal1998Annealed} (see Appendix~\ref{apd:anis}), chosen because of its ability to estimate normalization constants in high dimensions \citep{wallach2009evaluation,salakhutdinov2010efficient,Wu2017on}.

 AnIS requires setting two hyperparameters: an annealing schedule and a transition kernel.
 Currently, users can choose between two transition kernels: Metropolis-Hastings (MH) implemented in \texttt{AdvancedMH.jl} \citep{turingdevelopmentteam2020TuringLang} and Hamiltonian Monte Carlo (HMC) \citep{neal2011MCMC,hoffman2014TheNS,betancourt2018conceptual} in \texttt{AdvancedHMC.jl} \citep{xu2020AdvancedHMC}.

-We will use AnIS and TAAnIS to refer to the non-target-aware and the target-aware AnIS, respectively.
-To ensure a fair comparison we use the same setup and hyperparameters for each estimator.
-We also compare directly to MCMC targeting the posterior and using the same type of transition kernel as AnIS and TAAnIS.
+To ensure a fair comparison we use the same setup and hyperparameters for both EPT's backend and standard, non-target-aware AnIS.
+We also compare directly to MCMC targeting the posterior and using the same type of transition kernel as AnIS and EPT.
 This transition kernel is MH in Section~\ref{sec:exp_post_pre} and HMC elsewhere.
-Detailed configurations for each experiment are given in Appendix~\ref{apd:exp_hyperparams}.
+Detailed configurations are given in Appendix~\ref{apd:exp_hyperparams}.

-To compare the performance of the estimators we look at the effective sample size (ESS) and the relative squared error (RSE) $\hat{\delta} := (\hat{\mu} - \mu)^2/\mu^2$ , where $\mu$ denotes the ground-truth value and $\hat{\mu}$ is the estimate.
-All our experiments correspond to target functions which are always positive, so henceforth we use $Z_1$ to refer to $Z^{+}_1$ as we always have $Z^{-}_1 = 0$.
-Appendix~\ref{apd:positive_target_function} shows how to configure EPT to avoid the computation for $Z^{-}_1$ when this is the case.
+To compare the performance of the estimators we look at the effective sample size (ESS, see below) and the relative squared error (RSE) $\hat{\delta} := (\hat{\mu} - \mu)^2/\mu^2$, where $\mu$ denotes the ground-truth value and $\hat{\mu}$ is the estimate.
+All our experiments correspond to target functions which are always positive, so we use $Z_1$ to refer to $Z^{+}_1$ as $Z^{-}_1 = 0$.
+Appendix~\ref{apd:positive_target_function} shows how EPT can avoid computation for $Z^{-}_1$ when possible.

-Both TAAnIS and AnIS produce unnormalized weighted samples $w_i$ so the ESS is calculated as $(\sum_i w_i)^2 / \sum_i w_i^2$.
-For MCMC we omit the ESS comparison and focus solely on the RSE, as MCMC ESS estimates, which are based on autocorrelation~\citep{vehtari2020rank}, are not directly comparable with those based on importance weights, and unreliable if the RSE is large.